If you run an ethically-minded business, it makes sense to bank with a provider that shares your values.

 Starling’s basic business current account comes with no monthly fees or UK payment charges, free 24/7 customer support, and integration with Xero, Quickbook and FreeAgent accounting softwares.
 You can then customise your account with paid-for add-ons such as a ‘Business Toolkit’ to streamline your bookkeeping, and linked multi-currency business accounts.
 It’s an nice approach which means you pay for what you need.

 It is worth noting, however, that despite its longstanding opposition to fossil fuels, in March 2021 Starling accepted funding from Qatar’s sovereign wealth fund.
 The fund was set up in 2005 to invest Qatar’s substantial oil and natural gas revenues around the world.

 A spokesman for Starling Bank said that “one of the key roles of QIA is to reduce Qatar’s dependence on revenues derived from oil and gas and to expand investment into non-hydrocarbon sectors.
 That’s one reason why it has been investing in a range of well-known British brands in addition to Starling.”

-Starling recently launched a One-Year Business Fixed Saver account for its small business customers.
+Starling has a One-Year Business Fixed Saver account offering 2.50 per cent AER/gross interest rate for its small business customers.